Select and Move

 3D Transformation

-When a layer has its 3D option activated, the current Transform section is converted to another one with 3D parameters.
+When a layer has its 3D option enabled, the current Transform section is converted to another one with 3D parameters.

 To learn more about this, please refer to the Layer - 3D Mode section.